 Usable Security and Privacy

-Write 3-7 sentence summaries and short "highlights" for both the Bravo-Lillo reading assigned for April 12th and the Sleeper et al. reading assigned for April 17th.
+Write 3-7 sentence summaries and short "highlights" for both the Acar et al. reading assigned for May 3rd and the Miramirkhani et al. reading assigned for May 15th.